gvwilson/thirdbit/src/fiction/iffy/index.md

 "Target!"
 Iffy snapped,
 pointing the wrench at the service bot.
-The gun on the back of the sentry bot beside barked twice.
+The sentry bot's gun barked twice.
-The first shot punched a hole through the other bot.
+The first shot punched a hole through the service bot.
 The second caught it off-center and sent it spinning.
 As it tumbled to the floor,
-a door opened near the reactor to reveal a pair of figures in exoskeletons.

-"Iffy, please,"
-the doctor's voice said through a speaker on one.
-"I really didn't want to have to do this."
+two figures in exoskeletons stepped out from behind the reactor.

 Iffy felt rather than saw the three-legged bot move.
 "No!" she shouted.
-Even as its gun fired,
-the lead Marine's auto-targeted shot brought it down.
+Even as its gun spun and aimed, the lead Marine's auto-targeted shot brought it down.

 She was falling too.